Keywords

 Therefore, the sample size used for this study is 152.

-The data were collected using questionnaires.
 The questionnaire was based primarily on the objectives of the study.
 The questionnaire was divided into four (4) sections namely; section A, demographic data; section B, food storage practices; section C, hygienic practices; and section D, food preparation practices.
 This instrument was selected because it allowed respondents to provide definite and clear responses to the study.

-The questions were explained in the local languages (Sefwi and Twi) to respondents who could not read and write.
-Each questionnaire was expected to last for approximately 10-15 minutes and data collection lasted for approximately 4 weeks.
+Each questionnaire was lasted for approximately 10-15 minutes, and data collection lasted for approximately 4 weeks.

 Researchers were confronted with certain difficulties during the course of the study, which are worth mentioning.
 Most of the respondents could not read or write; hence, there was a need to translate the questions from English into local languages (Sefwi and Twi).
 The interpretation of the questionnaire in the local language (Sefwi and Twi) might have changed the actual meaning of the question and could have led to inaccurate results.
 However, this did not affect the findings of the study, as effective training was provided to field workers.
 In addition, financing the research was difficult, as we did not get grant/funding for it.